The results of World Mayor 2008 will be announced on 14 October More

 By Mayraj Fahim, Local Government Adviser*

-30 July 2005: The collective experiences of France, Canada, the UK, US, Singapore and India’s West Bengal offer instructive lessons on how to unlock the potential of substantive federated local government systemic frameworks - as well as offering demonstrative evidence of either successful or problematic adaptations.
+10 November 2009: The collective experiences of Europe, South East Asia (in particular China), Canada, the UK and the US offer instructive lessons on how to unlock the potential of substantive federated local government systemic frameworks - as well as offering demonstrative evidence of either successful or problematic adaptations.

-In an era when even regions with no history of applying the methodology are endeavouring to establish such a framework, such as the most populous region of the Netherlands (the subject of the Declaration Deltametropolis -1998), one may wish to consider the broader ramifications of undertaking this process productively.
+In an era when even regions with no early history of applying the methodology are endeavouring to establish such a framework, such as Latin America, one may wish to consider the broader ramifications of undertaking this process productively.

 Today, the challenge of adaptation is trickier than ever, as diversity of the applications having different levels of integration has led to counterproductive results when this critical element is missed or ignored by adapting parties (as London’s history has shown from the 1960s reforms era to the present time).
 Moreover, optimal productivity requires respecting changing ground conditions, which as Canadian examples have revealed, are ignored at their own peril.
 Since both the UK and Canada have long histories of successful adaptations, their problematic adaptations and efforts point to the need for careful assessment in the process of implementation for others even less familiar.